conditions of entry

 Indoor / Outdoor Sculpture | A work constructed from materials and finishes that can safely withstand outdoor conditions, but which also presents as a fully resolved artwork in an indoor gallery setting.

 Installation | Preparing your work for public exhibition.
-All installation costs and requirements (such as tools, materials and assistants) are the responsibility of the Festival Finalist.
+All transportation costs, installation costs and requirements (such as tools, materials and assistants) are your responsibility.

 Installation Timeframe | The Festival will contact you to co-ordinate a time (morning / afternoon) for you to meet a member of the Curatorial Team and install your work.
 Festival Finalists are reminded that all members of the Festival are volunteers and adhering to the time allocated is strictly required.